iProgramMC/CrappyScript/readme.txt

   C functions will let me).
 So yes, you can name your "hello" function `こんにちわ`.

 * Global variables take over parameter names.

+This language is VERY incomplete.
+A lot of features are still TBD, including, but not limited to:

+* If and while statements.

+* Function prototypes.

+* Very possible, but I'm not sure: Non string variables.

+* String operations such as substring, length (would generate a number string, like "5" for "hello", or "10" for "NanoShell!")

+* Arithmetic operations on number strings.
+(So strings that are just numbers, like "1234" or "5")

+* Reading input from the user.

+* Loading a file other than "test.nss".

+* Specifying command line parameters to the main function.
+These will be accessed through the special names $arg1 through $arg128, and $argcount

+* For loops.
+Their syntax could be something like this:
+  `for [init <statement>] [check <statement>] [step <statement>]` This may or may not be done after arithmetic operations.

+* File I/O.

+* Running programs from the file system.

+* A port to NanoShell as a user program.

+Statistics as of commit `7564e289`:

+Parser: 819 lines
+Runner: 420 lines
+Tokenizer: 270 lines
+Allocator: 150 lines
+Shell: 129 lines
+Built-in: 45 lines
+Main file: 30 lines
+NanoShell: 21 lines

+Explanation for each component:
+* NanoShell: This contains the LogMsg functions.

+* Main file: Responsible for running the script file.

+* Shell: This is responsible for running each phase of the script's execution, and error handling.

+* Tokenizer: Tokenizes the code so that this program will have an easier time parsing it.

+* Parser: Builds a statement tree which will be "run" by the runner.

+* Runner: Runs the program itself.

+* Allocator: Permits easy debugging of any memory leaks that may arise as a result of uncareful programming.

+* Built-in: This file contains the code for all the built in commands supported.
+The runner imports them and makes them work when the script calls them.